hmy02/hmy02.github.io/_pages/about.md

 [Email](huangmy2024@gmail.com) / [Github](https://github.com/hmy02) / [telephone](+86-18210107390)

-**I’m applying for a PhD program for Fall 2024.
-Feel free to email me for potential opportunities.**
+**I am currently in the process of applying to PhD programs for Fall 2024 and am actively seeking potential opportunities.
+Please feel free to reach out to me via email if you have any openings or suggestions.
+I am very eager to learn and contribute to the field.**